Student Resources and Activities

 - Liaison with Campus and Other Agencies

-The DSPS Office is located in the former KOCE Building #22 across from Forum II.
-For additional information, eligibility, policies, and procedures regarding accommodations and services, please call: (714) 895-8721 (voice), email: firstname.lastname@example.org or visit: www.goldenwestcollege.edu/dsps (opens new window)
+The DSPS Office is located in the Student Services Annex, across from Forum II.
+For additional information, eligibility, policies, and procedures regarding accommodations and services, please call: (714) 895-8721 (voice), email: firstname.lastname@example.org or visit: www.goldenwestcollege.edu/dsps

 Extended Opportunity Programs and Services (EOPS) & Cooperative Agencies Resources for Education (CARE)

-The EOPS CARE /Guardian Scholars Programs are categorically funded by the State of California and are designed to serve educationally and financially disadvantaged students.
-These special programs provide services that assist qualified students in overcoming various obstacles while attempting to succeed in college.
-One of the main objectives of the programs is to ensure participants equal access to success while pursuing their certificate of achievement, an Associate in Arts Degree (A.A.), and/or meet four-year university transfer requirements.
+The Extended Opportunity Programs & Services (EOPS), CARE (single parents), and Guardian Scholars (Foster Youth) Programs at Golden West College are categorically state funded.
+The programs are designed and dedicated to the delivery of comprehensive services and benefits that encourage the enrollment, retention, and transfer of students who are challenged by language, social, economic, and educational disadvantages.
+One of the programs main objectives is to ensure participants equal access to success while pursuing their certificate of achievement, an Associate in Arts Degree (A.A.), and/or meet four-year university transfer requirements.

 - Book Service

 - High School Outreach

 - Peer Advisement

 - Single Parent Services

 The EOPS/CARE/Guardian Scholars Office is located on the second floor of the Administration Building.
 The telephone number is (714) 895-8768.
 Voluntary participation in these programs is based on state mandated guidelines.
 Students must apply for financial aid, complete an EOPS application, complete the College assessment test, and be enrolled as a full-time student at Golden West College.
 Students must also maintain satisfactory academic progress as defined by the Financial Aid Office.
 If applying for the CARE Program or Guardian Scholars Program, an additional application is required to establish eligibility.